 - High levels of thrill-seeking behavior and impulsivity.

-Marijuana Abuse and Antisocial Personality Disorder
+Antisocial Personality Disorder and Marijuana

 Individuals with antisocial personality disorders exhibit more continued use of marijuana, despite clinically significant distress or impairment than those without the disorder.
 Age of initial marijuana use is typically much earlier in people with antisocial personality disorders.
 Even without the presence of addiction, symptoms associated with marijuana dependence increase over time in those with personality disorders.
 They have difficulty controlling their usage.